jannyg/quartz/content/test.md

 ---
-title: Example Title
+title: Test article
 draft: false
 tags:
-  - example-tag
+  - aws
 ---

 The rest of your content lives here.
 You can use **Markdown** here :)